Man stabbed to death in central London’s Knightsbridge

 Police, ambulance and air ambulance services responded to reports about a stabbing in Seville Street, near Hyde Park, around 9.30pm on Wednesday where a 24-year-old man, found injured, died at the scene.

-Bouquets of flowers and cards were laid at the scene, with the victim named in one of the tributes as Blue Stevens.
+Bouquets of flowers, cards and a blue candle were laid at the scene, with the victim named in one of the tributes as Blue Stevens.

+One note among the tributes read: “We are all absolutely devastated without you.
+You took a piece of my heart with you.”

+While other tributes said: “Forever in our hearts.
+Forever missed” and “May you rest in peace.
+Pray for the brokenhearted.”

-They said in a statement: “We are very saddened by this incident that occurred on the street adjacent to our hotel.
+They said in a statement: “We are extremely saddened by this incident that occurred on the street adjacent to our hotel.
 Our thoughts are with the victim’s family at this difficult time.

 The man’s next-of-kin are aware and are being supported by specialist officers.